-(This sales training article was written by GrowthX Corporate Partner and GrowthX Academy Mentor, Steve Crepeau)
+(This sales training article was written by GrowthX Corporate Partner, Steve Crepeau)

 How do we measure sales training effectiveness?
 There are a plethora of different metrics that you can track to measure sales training success from a “before” and “after” perspective such as:

 - Conversion rate at each stage in your sales funnel,

 - How long to on-ramp a new sales rep, and

 In my experience, people often try and “boil the ocean” by measuring far too many before and after sales training metrics.
 What I’ve found works best is to identify the single most important sales metric that will move your sales performance needle materially to the right.

 I know a lot of people (myself included initially) are uncomfortable with a single metric because we want to measure everything and are analytical geeks.
 But I learned working with a really smart customer that this is hands down the best approach.
 I’ll share this real world example with you.

 I was working with a rapidly growing B2B SaaS company (who was later acquired for over $400MM).
 Their primary challenge as a rapidly growing B2B SaaS company was they were hiring a ton of new sales reps and it was taking way too long to ramp them up and get them fully productive (9-10 months+).

 We were kicking off a sales enablement engagement and the conversation came around to how do we measure the success of this engagement.
 We bandied about a ridiculous amount of metrics that we could measure from a before and after sales training perspective.